thhtruc/deep-learning-spec/SSD.md

     - **Backbone model:**
         - **Base Network**: are based on CNN standard architecture used for high quality image classification.

         - VGG-16 is used for feature extraction.

     <img src="images/SSD.png">

         - Input layer: 300x300x3 / 500x500x3
         - Base Network: From input image to conv-7
             - VGG_16: converts fully-connected layers FC6 and FC7 to conv6, conv7

-    - **SSD head:** one or more convolutional layers added to this backbone —> produce detections with the following key features:
+    - **SSD head:** one or more convolutional layers added to this backbone —> extract feature at multiple scales and decrease the size of the input to each subsequent layer
+- Conv4_3 Layer: 38x38x512
+    - Add convolutional layer in standard CNN —> output layer conv6 19x19x1024
+    - Add classifier to detect object in feature map
+        - Using a convolutional layer without altering width or height of feature maps
+        - Output: There are 4 default bounding boxes per feature map cell and each bounding box will have (classes + 4) outputs —> Number of bounding boxes: 38x38x4 = 5776 bounding boxes.
+        - Apply for conv7, conv8_2, con9_2, conv10_2. conv11_2
         - **Multi-scale feature maps for detection - MultiBox objective:** add convolutional feature layers to the end of the truncated based network.
             - These layers decrease in size —> detection of objects in multiple scales.
             - The convolutional model for predicting detection is different for each feature layer >< YOLO operates on a single scale feature map.